tylergraham117/tylergraham-site/content/Notes/01 - Sources/Books/Stolen Focus (book).md

 ##### Fourteen: Confinement of Children
 - Childhood autonomy has been diminished, resulting in lack of exploration.
-	- City design matters here
+	- City design matters here.
 - Play teaches meta-skills, like negotiation and coping with disappointment.
--

 [Interviews From the Book](http://stolenfocusbook.com/audio/)

----

-### Notes on Writing